viur-framework/viur-docs/source/config.rst

 -------------------
 Activates the database import API if set.

-Must be exactly 32 chars. *Everyone* knowing this password can override the entire database!
+Must be exactly 32 chars. *Everyone knowing this password can overwrite the entire database!*

 viur.languageAliasMap